dfgordon/tree-sitter-merlin6502/README.md

 Merlin language versions satisfy the set relations 16+ ∋ 16 ∋ 8 and 16+ ∋ 32.
 Similarly, processor instructions satisfy 65816 ∋ 65C02 ∋ 6502.
 The parser accepts the most expansive sets, Merlin 16+ assembly, and 65816 instructions.
 Downstream tools must filter the syntax tree if some other combination is the target.

-The parser has to be called line by line, unless one is certain there are no implicit macro calls that match an operation or pseudo-operation with trailing characters.
-If such a match is possible, the following must be carried out for each line:
+If one is unconcerned about resolving conflicts between implicit macro calls and (pseudo)ops, the parser can digest an entire source file all at once.
+If one wishes to distinguish these the same way Merlin does, the procedure is as follows:

+* Downstream parses each line, and uses the document's symbol information to decide if column 2 is a macro call
-* If the operator column matches a macro label *and* satisfies the below negative match conditions, then insert unicode `0x100` at the beginning of the line and re-parse it.
+* If it is, insert unicode `0x100` at the beginning of the line and re-parse it; the line's syntax tree should now be correct.
-    - Negative match conditions:
-        - Macro does not exactly match any valid operation
-        - Macro does not exactly match any valid pseudo operation
-        - Macro does not begin with `DEND` or `POPD`

 There are some syntax errors that have to be detected downstream: